michaelklopf/NodejsTemplate/README.md

     res.send(200, JSON.stringify("Received data successfully."));
 });
 ```
 An example post route.
-Normally this one is called with certain parameters which are accessable in req.body.
+Normally this route is called from jQuery post function with certain parameters attached which are accessible in `req.body`.

 ```javascript
 var port = 3000;